 All public APIs can be imported from the websockets package, unless noted otherwise.
+This convenience feature is incompatible with static code analysis tools such as mypy, though.

-Anything that isn't listed in this API documentation is a private API, with no guarantees of behavior or backwards-compatibility.
+Anything that isn't listed in this API documentation is a private API.
+There's no guarantees of behavior or backwardscompatibility for private APIs.